dnlstmffj/dnlstmffj.github.io/README.txt

-Dimension by HTML5 UP
+Identity by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Dimension, a fun little one-pager with modal-ized (is that a word?) "pages" and a cool depth effect (click on a menu item to see what I mean).
-Simple, fully responsive, and kitted out with all the usual pre-styled elements you'd expect.
-Hope you dig it :)
+Just a fun little profile/card-style template I whipped up during a break between major projects.
+Minimal, responsive, and powered by Responsive Tools + Sass.
+Enjoy :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.